xrtlibrary/xrtlibrary-traverse/README.md

 #### traverse.objectForEachEx(callback)

-Iterate an object (will callback with key parameter).
+Iterate an object (will callback with both key and value).

 <u>Exception(s)</u>:
  - *Traverse.TypeError*: The inner object is not an Object.